 Property owners can borrow up to $250,000, up to 20 percent of their property value, through Renew Financial.
 (In the CaliforniaFIRST program, that’s limited to 15 percent.)

 Interest rates on Renew Financial financing options will vary based on the customer.
-In 2019, options offered to EnergySage users have interest rates ranging from 4.79 percent to 6.51 percent (interest rates are subject to lender approval).
+In 2020, options offered to EnergySage users have interest rates around 5.1 percent on average (interest rates are subject to lender approval).